 Tourism, quality of life, and an abundance of history are important factors when considering a visit to King George County.
 King George continues to partner with the Northern Neck Tourism Commission in order to work regionally on tourism initiatives.
-In addition, the County continues to support and assist in marketing our existing tourism destinations including, but not limited to, Caledon State Park, Belle Grove Plantation which is James Madisons' birthplace, Oak Crest Winery, Cameron Hills Golf Course, and Dahlgren Heritage Museum.
-The County also supports sports tourism as a destination for baseball tournaments.
-Our Fall and Spring events along with our
+In addition, the County continues to support and assist in marketing our existing tourism destinations including, but not limited to, Caledon State Park, Belle Grove Plantation which is James Madison's birthplace, Oak Crest Winery, Cameron Hills Golf Course, and Dahlgren Heritage Museum.
+The County also supports sports tourism as a destination for baseball tournaments and AAU Basketball as well.
+Our Fall and Spring Festivals also draw significant crowds from outside the region.